Balanced metrics on uniruled manifolds: Balanced metrics on twistor spaces

 \subsection{Acknowledgements}

 The first author was supported by the CNCS grant PN-II-ID-PCE-2011-3-0269 during the preparation of this work.
-The second author acknowledges the support of the Simons Foundation's "Collaboration Grant for Mathematicians", while the third author was supported by the NSF grant DMS-1007114.
+The second author acknowledges the support of the Simons Foundation's "Collaboration Grant for Mathematicians", while the third author was supported by the NSF grant DMS-1309029.
 The second and third author would like to thank IH\'ES for hospitality, while this project was finalized.
+The authors are grateful to the anonymous referees for many useful comments which helped us improve this article.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}